Tomaz14/Stable-Match-Works/README.txt

     - directory people_data contains all the people file (name, surname, age) generated from randat.com
     - directory people_preferences contains all the people files with all the people preferences for each category, this directory is generated from the file 'generator_preferences.ipynb'
     - directory work_preferences contains all the work files with all the work preferences for each category, this directory is generated from the the file 'generator_preferences.ipynb'
-    - directory people_score contains all the people score file generated from the file 'score_computation', sorted in decreasing order, for each category
+    - directory people_score contains all the people's score file generated from the file 'score_computation', sorted in decreasing order, for each category
     - directory people_match contains all the people-work pairs file for each category, this files are generated from the file 'stable_matching_worker.py'
     - directory final_data contains all the free workplace, represented by the value 0, for each job in each category, this directory is generated from the file 'generator_works_data_ipynb'